skylargivens/lgos/Readme.md

 For the more adventurous, try booting your kernel with [GRUB](http://wiki.osdev.org/GRUB)

 ## Todo
-- Fill me with helpful information
-- Move video functions to separate file
+- Move screen functions to their own file
+- Move hardware cursor
 - Handle keyboard input
-- 64 bits?